Jailed Kremlin foe Navalny lambasts Putin's 'stupid war' in Ukraine | Politics

 Jailed Kremlin foe Navalny lambasts Putin's 'stupid war' in Ukraine

+A former lawyer who rose to prominence more than a decade ago by lampooning Putin's elite and voicing allegations of corruption on a vast scale, Navalny has long forecasted Russia could face seismic political turmoil through revolt.
+He earned admiration from the disparate Russian opposition for voluntarily returning to Russia in 2021 from Germany where he underwent treatment for what Western laboratory tests showed was an attempt to poison him with a nerve agent in Siberia.

+On his return he was jailed.
+Russia denies Navalny's claims that Russia's secret police poisoned him with Novichok.
+DEFEAT BECKONS

-Repeatedly interrupted by the judge, Navalny cast the prosecution's "facts" as "lies" - and compared them to the lies he said Putin, Russia's paramount leader since the last day of 1999, had used to begin the Feb.
+Navalny cast the prosecution's "facts" as "lies" - and compared them to the lies he said Putin, Russia's paramount leader since the last day of 1999, had used to begin the Feb.
 24 invasion of Ukraine.
-"What do you want to achieve - do you want short-term control, to fight with future generations, fight for the future of Russia?"
+"What do you want to achieve - do you want short-term control, to fight with future generations, to fight for the future of Russia?"
 Navalny asked the court.
 "You will all suffer historic defeat."

-Navalny said Putin's Russia was run by thieves and criminals who had become enemies of the Russian people.
-"One madman has got his claws into Ukraine and I do not know what he wants to do with it - this crazy thief," Navalny said of Putin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)